-Rationale: Many of the buildings at Norris Camp date from the Civilian Conservation Corps (CCC) era and are included as contributing elements for the listing of Norris Camp on the National Register of Historic Places.
-Many artifacts from the CCC era remain in the buildings and are in good to excellent condition.
+Rationale: Many of the buildings at Norris Camp date from the Civilian Conservation Corps era and are included as contributing elements for the listing of Norris Camp on the National Register of Historic Places.
 The 2009 Lease Amendment requires "The State ... shall maintain said property ... in good condition and repair, making all repairs and replacements necessitated by deterioration, damage, use, negligence or any other cause whatsoever, provided, however, that the State shall be obligated to make repairs and replacements caused by defects in the original design, material or construction, or caused by the violent forces of nature only to the extent of such income and revenue received from the use of said property as is available.
 Historic buildings shall be maintained in a manner to preserve the characteristics that make them significant and in accordance with the comprehensive cultural resources management plan... "

 The Winner Silo and the Penturen Church are the only known remaining structures of the pioneer homesteading era prior to the establishment of the LUP program (Magner and Emerson 2008) other than ditches, depressions, and cemeteries.
-These two structures are maintained by the Beltrami Island Forest Historical Restoration Society but without formal oversight from the DNR and U.S. Fish and Wildlife Service.
+These two structures are maintained by the Beltrami Island Forest Historical Restoration Society with oversight from the DNR and U.S. Fish and Wildlife Service.
 The Red Lake WMA assistant manager's residence is a former Forestry station, and has qualifying features that make it eligible for listing on the National Register of Historic Places.